 Note 2: I love to top this soup with thinly sliced green onions, crispy crumbled bacon, and additional cheese.
 I also recommend serving with hearty buttered bread for dipping.

-Note 3: Let the soup cool slightly before blending to prevent it from exploding.
-Blend in batches as needed; we typically blend in two batches.
-Keep in mind that steam will build up pressure, so increase the blender speed slowly and watch closely to avoid overflow.
-When removing the blender lid, do so carefully, as steam will escape.
-If your blender doesnโ€™t have a setting for hot liquids, use a folded towel to cover the lid and hold it down with your hands to help reduce steam pressure.
+Note 3: Let the soup cool slightly before blending to prevent splattering.
+Blend in batches, increasing speed slowly to avoid overflow.
+Open the lid carefully to release steam.
+If your blender doesn’t have a setting for hot liquids, use a folded towel to cover the lid and hold it with your hands to help reduce steam pressure.

 Storage: Cool completely to room temperature before transferring it to an airtight container.
-Store it in the refrigerator for 3โ€“5 days.
-Avoid freezing this creamy soup, as the dairy can separate and curdle.
+Store it in the fridge for 3–5 days.
+Avoid freezing this soup, as the dairy can separate and curdle.
 When reheating, use low heat on the stovetop and stir frequently; add a splash of milk or chicken broth if it thickens.

 Nutrition

-Calories: 305kcal | Carbohydrates: 19g | Protein: 15g | Fat: 20g | Saturated Fat: 12g | Polyunsaturated Fat: 1g | Monounsaturated Fat: 5g | Trans Fat: 0.2g | Cholesterol: 59mg | Sodium: 722mg | Potassium: 673mg | Fiber: 4g | Sugar: 9g | Vitamin A: 607IU | Vitamin C: 75mg | Calcium: 388mg | Iron: 1mg
+Serving: 1serving | Calories: 305kcal | Carbohydrates: 19g | Protein: 15g | Fat: 20g | Saturated Fat: 12g | Polyunsaturated Fat: 1g | Monounsaturated Fat: 5g | Trans Fat: 0.2g | Cholesterol: 59mg | Sodium: 722mg | Potassium: 673mg | Fiber: 4g | Sugar: 9g | Vitamin A: 607IU | Vitamin C: 75mg | Calcium: 388mg | Iron: 1mg

 Nutrition information is automatically calculated, so should only be used as an approximation.